Froehde Reagent Description

 - Identify 5-APB and 6-APB, which react similarly to MDMA with the Marquis test.
-Froehde yields dark puple with 5-APB/6-APB, and black with MDMA/MDA/MDE.
+Froehde yields dark purple with 5-APB/6-APB, and black with MDMA/MDA/MDE.

-- Test for cathinones (aka “bath salts”) like methylone, ethylone, and MDPV.
+- Test for synthetic cathinones (aka “bath salts”) like methylone, ethylone, and MDPV.

 - Screen for the dangerous compounds PMA and PMMA, which are sometimes sold as MDMA.

-- Test for heroin and other opiates (along with Marquis and Mecke), and rule out less desirable and more dangerous opioids (such as fentanyl, U-4770 and others).
+- Test for heroin and other opiates (along with Marquis and Mecke).

 - Screen for cuts in ketamine, as this test doesn’t change colors with pure ketamine.